Actipro/WinForms-Controls/Documentation/topics/conversion/converting-to-v12-1.md

 All of the breaking changes are detailed or linked below.

-## Unification of Products Into a Single Download
+## Unification of Products into a Single Download

 All WinForms products are now unified into a single platform download.
 Licenses for individual products can still be purchased, but all WinForms products are distributed as a unit.

 A new unified WinForms products license key that you obtain when you are licensed for one or more products contains flags indicating which products you are licensed to use.
-Thus now if you have licensed all the WinForms products, you will have a single license key.
+Thus, now if you have licensed all the WinForms products, you will have a single license key.

 A new WinForms Studio bundle is also now available for purchase that provides significant savings over purchasing all the WinForms control products separately.
 Please note that the SyntaxEditor add-ons are not included in the WinForms Studio bundle.